ustwo/engineering-blog/src/content/articles/speech-2-speech/index.md

 The `MicrophoneStream()` function records your speech and transmits it to AssemblyAI for live transcription.

-## Workflow Management
+## Workflow management

-LangChain plays an important role in managing the workflow between various AI services in this solution, coordinating tasks efficiently, and ensuring seamless data transfer between these services easily.
+LangChain plays an important role in managing the workflow between various AI services in this solution, coordinating tasks efficiently and ensuring seamless data transfer between these services easily.

-For instance, in our application, we need to transcribe spoken words, translate the transcribed text, and then convert the translated text back into speech.
+For instance, in our application, we need to transcribe spoken words, translate the transcribed text and then convert the translated text back into speech.
 Using LangChain allows us to create a structured workflow that connects these tasks easily.

-### Building the Translation Chain
+### Building the translation chain

 To leverage LangChain to manage the translation process, we started to set up the OpenAI language model with the necessary parameters, such as temperature and model type.